DanielGoncalves186/passnest-repo/README.md

 ## Features

-- 🔒 **Secure Storage**: Bcrypt encryption to keep your passwords safe.
+- 🔒 **Secure Storage**: Bcrypt and Crypto encryption to keep your passwords safe.
 - 🗂️ **Organized Vault**: Categorize your credentials for easy access.
 - 🔐 **Two-Factor Authentication (2FA)**: Added security for your vault.